Plaintiffs, Christopher Handyman and Jeffrey Goodman, file the following Proposed Findings of Fact and Conclusions of Law:

 Defendant failed to prove the validity of its tip pool because it was unable to prove the vault persons themselves received customarily and regularly exceed $30 a month in tips.
 They were improper participants in the tip pool, and the pool is therefore invalid.

 Defendant grouped its employees, in violation of 29 CFR § 531.56.

-29 CFR § 531.56 discusses how to calculate whether an employee customarily and regularly exceeds $30 a month in tips and thus is properly included in a tip pool. § 531.56 states that an employer is not permitted to group its employees when determining whether they meet the required amount in monthly tips:
+29 CFR § 531.56 discusses how to calculate whether an employee customarily and regularly exceeds $30 a month in tips and thus is appropriately included in a tip pool. § 531.56 states that an employer is not permitted to group its employees when determining whether they meet the required amount in monthly tips:

 (c) Individual tip receipts are controlling.
-An employee must himself customarily and regularly receive more than $30 a month in tips in order to qualify as a tipped employee.
-The fact that he is part of a group which has a record of receiving more than $30 a month in tips will not qualify him.
+An employee must himself customarily and regularly receive more than $30 a month in tips to qualify as a tipped employee.
+The fact that he is part of a group that has a record of receiving more than $30 a month in tips will not qualify him.
 For example, a waitress who is newly hired will not be considered a tipped employee merely because the other waitresses in the establishment receive tips in the requisite amount.
 For the method of applying the test in initial and terminal months of employment, see § 531.58.

 29 CFR § 531.56, (e.s.).